hendrikmennen/opencvsharp-mini-runtime/README.md

-# OpenCvSharp 4 Mini Runtime
+# OpenCvSharp 4 Runtime for OneWare Studio

+Includes all modules needed for OneWare